MichaelTMiyoshi/DesignWithMiyoshi/Problems/GoalSheet06.md

 **Axle-Wheel Sub-Assembly**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi11WheelSub.pdf">Semi Wheel-Axle Sub-Assembly</a>.
+Use SolidWorks to create the assembly and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi11WheelSub.pdf">Semi Wheel-Axle Sub-Assembly</a>.

+**Bottom Sub-Assembly**

+Use SolidWorks to create the assembly and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi11WheelSub.pdf">Semi Bottom Sub-Assembly</a>.

 **Body Sub-Assembly**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi12BodySub.pdf">Semi Body Sub-Assembly</a>.
+Use SolidWorks to create the assembly and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi12BodySub.pdf">Semi Body Sub-Assembly</a>.

 **Semi Assembly**

-Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi13TractorAssembly.pdf">Semi Assembly</a>.
+Use SolidWorks to create the assembly and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi13TractorAssembly.pdf">Semi Assembly</a>.